TK/Kindergarten, Room 1

-There are lots of additinal resources for parents and quardians who are looking for online activities to keep your child learning during this season:
+There are lots of additional resources for parents and guardians who are looking for online activities to keep their children learning during this season:

 Go to sanjuan.edu Click on Updates and Announcements

 Click on Free Online Enrichment Resources for families.
 There is a complete comprehensive list of online places you can use to help your child at home.

 Remember that reading to your child is the best, easiest way to help them become successful readers.
 We know kids love digital games too.
 Here are some of our teacher favorites: